eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/dynamic_types.rst

 Bitmask Types
 """""""""""""

-Bitmask types are defined using the :code:`<bitmask>` tag.
+Bitmask types are declared using the :code:`<bitmask>` tag.
 Attribute :code:`name` and at least on :code:`<bit_value>` child element are mandatory.
 Optionally, :code:`bit_bound` attribute might be set to specify the bitmask bound (by default 32 bits).
-Bitflag elements are defined using the :code:`<bit_value>` tag with mandatory attribute :code:`name`.
+Bitflag elements are declared using the :code:`<bit_value>` tag with mandatory attribute :code:`name`.
-Optionally, :code:`position` attribute might be defined to set the bitflag position within the bitmask.
+Optionally, :code:`position` attribute might be declared to set the bitflag position within the bitmask.
 Please, refer to :ref:`xtypes_supportedtypes_bitmask` for more information on bitmask types.

 .. tabs::